venomouscyanide/S3GRL_OGB/README.md

 Currently, our S3GRL framework support two instances, **PoS** and **SoP**.
 Both instances are available in `tuned_SIGN.py`.
 You can add your own instances by modifying this file.

 Specific arguments related to our framework:
-- `sign_k` - The number of diffusion operators to create (corresponds to r in our paper)
+- `sign_k` - The number of diffusion operators to create (corresponds to r in our paper).
+Setting this to a higher value increases the time taken for training/prep.

 - `sign_type` - Set the type of S3GRL model.
-Either PoS or SoP.
+Either PoS, SoP or hybrid.
+PoS is Powers of Subgraphs.
+SoP is Subgraphs of Powers.
+Hybrid is devised as a clever way to create `sign_k` number of operators for each hop in 1 to `num_hops` extractions.
+For example, if `sign_k` is 3 and `num_hops` is 3, for each hop subgraph, we create 3 operators each, for a total of 9 operators per subgraph.
+Currently hybrid mode is only used with PoS style learning.

 - `optimize_sign` - Choose to use optimized codes for running PoS or SoP.
+Ideally, always set this to True.
+Optimized formulations is a way to drop unecessary rows in storage and is aimed at being faster ways of PoS/SoP learning with virtually no loss of generalization.

 - `init_features` - Initialize features for non-attributed datasets.
 Our S3GRL models require initial node features to work.
 Choose between 'degree', 'eye' or 'n2v'.
+This is mainly aimed at the non-attributed datasets.
+Unlike SEAL, we do not support learnable node embeddings (e.g., DRNL is a trainable embedding look-up).
+As a result, the user need to supply the nodes with initial node embeddings for our models.

 - `k_heuristic` - Choose to use `CCN` (center-common-neighbor pooling) for the nodes other than source-target nodes.
+This boolean decides whether the `CCN` pooling is enabled for PoS or SoP.
+If `k_heuristic` is set to True, we also calculate the pooled values of the common neighbors for making the link prediction.

 - `k_node_set_strategy` - How to choose the nodes for `CCN`.
 Either intersection or union.
 Intersection means you choose the common  neighbors.
 Works when `k_heuristic` is True.

+Even though the name given is common center pooling, you can set it between `union` or `intersection`.
+I.e., intersection of the neighbors or unions of the neighbors of source-target nodes will be taken.
+In our paper, we use `CCN` which is synonymous with setting `k_node_set_strategy` to `intersection` (common neighbors is just an intersection of set of connections to source and targets).
+Users can choose to use 'union' is common-neighbors are not what they have in mind.
+Also, for this argument to be considered, you need to set `k_heuristic` to True to enable the Plus versions of Pos/SoP.

 - `k_pool_strategy` - How to pool the nodes other than source-target in the forward pass for `CCN` (the nodes you select using `k_node_set_strategy`).
-Either mean or sum pooling.
+Either mean, sum or max pooling.
 Works when `k_heuristic` is True.

+This decides how you want to pool the `union`/`intersection` of source and target node's neighbors.
+We use PyG mean, max or sum pooling for this. `mean` is usually used.

 - `init_representation` - Use an unsupervised model to train the initial features before running S3GRL.
 Choose between 'GIC', 'ARGVA', 'GAE', 'VGAE'.
+If you want to run an unsupervised model to further refine the initial nodal embeddings before running our models, use this.
+This is adapted from https://github.com/DaDaCheng/WalkPooling.

+Finally, please note that this work is a fork of https://github.com/facebookresearch/SEAL_OGB and carries over some of the original authors' arguments.

 ## Supported Datasets
 We support any PyG dataset.
 However, the below list covers all the datasets we use in our paper's experiments:

 1) Planetoid Dataset (Cora, PubMed, CiteSeer) from "Revisiting Semi-Supervised Learning with Graph Embeddings
     <https://arxiv.org/abs/1603.08861>"

 2) SEAL datasets (USAir, Yeast etc. introduced in the original paper) from "Link prediction based on graph neural networks https://arxiv.org/pdf/1802.09691.pdf"

-Notably, the OGB dataset support is actively being developed in a private fork.
+3) The OGB Dataset, for which this repo was mainly written for.

+For datasets 1 and 2, we recomment running using https://github.com/venomouscyanide/S3GRL_OGB using the reproduction commands.

 ## Reporting Issues and Improvements
 We currently don't have an issue/PR template.
 However, if you find an issue in our code please create an issue in GitHub.
 It would be great if you could give as much information regarding the issue as possible (what command was run, what are the python package versions, providing full stack trace etc.).